Pax Mangudadatu: Early life and education

 He attended the Buluan Elementary School until his graduation in 1964.
 For his secondary studies, Mangudadatu attended Tacurong Academy in Tacurong and graduated in 1964.
 He pursued a bachelor of science degree on criminology at the Harvardian University in Davao City and obtained his degree in 1967.

 Political career

-He was the 3 consecutive municipal mayor of Lutayan ended in 1998.
+He was the elected municipal mayor of Lutayan started in 2022 to present.